 - Richer ecosystem – WordPress has a huge community, which produces thousands of great themes, plugins and SaaS services.

-- Lots of great documentation – A huge community means lots of documentation such as Templatic’s guide to blogging for beginners.
+- Lots of great documentation – A huge community means lots of documentation (Toolset offers complete and free courses)

 |Drupal element||WordPress name||Information|